Where to Stay in London: Top 4 Sustainable 5-Star Hotels

 • MICHELIN GUIDE: 1 Michelin Key (source)

-• WHY BOOK: Sleek and organic luxury with abundant greenery, located in the heart of Mayfair.
+• WHY BOOK: A sleek blend of organic luxury and greenery, all right in the heart of Mayfair.
+The perfect balance of style and serenity.

 This addition to Mayfair sets a new standard for organic luxury.
 The sleek wood-and-stone furnishings of this biophilia-inspired retreat speak to the importance of honouring nature.
 From the living wall to the plant chandelier in the lobby and air-purifying planters in the rooms, the hotel is alive with greenery, including native moss species framing its signature water-filter dispenser.